Ryanair among airlines to demand reduction in airport landing fees

 Other airlines such as Wizz Air, a growing rival to Ryanair’s low-cost business model, have also focused on price when negotiating with airports during the pandemic.

-Andrew Findlay, chief financial officer of EasyJet, said the carrier was in “ongoing discussions” over discounts with airports, and that charges would be a “key area of focus”.
+Andrew Findlay, chief financial officer of EasyJet, said the carrier was in “ongoing discussions” with airports over discounts, and that charges would be a “key area of focus”.

 “Clearly, they’re incentivised to get as many passengers through their airports as we are,” he told analysts on the airline’s most recent results call.